tgfrerer/island/README.md

   visualizes the current state of the renderer -- it displays active and inactive renderpasses, and their resource dependencies in real-time.

+* Multiview rendering using `GL_EXT_multiview` - renderpass image
+  attachments can be layered images, and may declare a viewMask bitfield;
+  if a such a bitfield is detected, rendering is automatically broadcast to the layers covered by the bitfield.
+A single renderpass is enough to render into 6 faces of a cubemap, for example.

 * **Automatic GPU multiqueue**: renderpasses are automatically distributed onto any avaliable render queues - if resources need to be transferred between queue families, this happens automatically.